min4builder/craft/README.md

 * World generation and processing done entirely on the server.
 * More than 10 types of blocks and more can be added easily.
-* Supports plants (grass, flowers, trees, etc.) and transparency (glass).
+* Supports full and partial transparency (glass/water).
-* Simple noise clouds in the sky (shader-generated).
-* Day / night cycles and a textured sky dome.
 * Multiplayer support!

 ### Download